NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The Ottertooth map (The Middle Tracks) includes this note about the site – (Rediscovered 2008).

-You have to wonder how the site could have been forgotten, given its location next to a popular campsite on a frequently-visited lake!
-Then again, Selwyn Dewdney was not aware of the site in the 1960s, in spite of his many contacts and the interviews he conducted with local people, Indigenous and non-.
+You have to wonder how the site could have been forgotten, given its location next to a popular campsite on a frequently visited lake!
+Then again, Selwyn Dewdney was not aware of the site in the 1960s, despite his many contacts and the interviews he conducted with local people, Indigenous and non-Indigenous.

 Accentuating the red hue in Adobe Lightroom – an attempt at an app pictograph researchers use called DStretch – resulted in this view: